bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 - **Blog where I can publish writings.** I'm planning on periodically writing new entries around my interests, technology, urbanism, and philosophy.
 I'll also sprinkle in travel photos and fun new concepts I just learned.

-- **Online resume and list of active projects.** This is essentially a more in-depth, complete, and digitized version of my resume.
+- **Online resume and list of active projects.** This is essentially a more in-depth, complete, and digitised version of my resume.
 It's available for anyone interested in my past experience.

 - **Sections about me and what I'm up to.** This is for those who don't know me well to learn a thing or two, and for those who do know me to see what I've been working on lately.
 I find it difficult to get a good summary of what someone has been up to based on just a social media feed, so I'm trying to solve that!